BenHanson52/BenHanson52/README.md

 # Ben Hanson

 Computer Science student at the University of Colorado Colorado Springs, graduating Spring 2027.
-I build practical software projects with a focus on Python, backend development, and systems-related work.
+Interested in Python, backend development, deployment, and practical software projects.

 ## About Me